fabric/fabric/docs/usage/env.rst

 **Default:** ``None``

-When non-``None``, this value can be set to any callable that takes a string and returns an exception instance.
-When Fabric aborts for any reason, that exception will be raised.
+Fabric normally handles aborting by printing an error message to stderr and calling ``sys.exit(1)``.
+This setting allows you to override that behavior (which is what happens when ``env.abort_exception`` is ``None``.)

-Conventional usage is to provide a simple exception class here, which will result in that exception being raised with the abort message.
+Give it a callable which takes a string (the error message that would have been printed) and returns an exception instance.
+That exception object is then raised instead of ``SystemExit`` (which is what ``sys.exit`` does.)

-In its default state of ``None``, ``SystemExit(1)`` will be raised by ``abort()``
+Much of the time you'll want to simply set this to an exception class, as those fit the above description perfectly (callable, take a string, return an exception instance.)
+E.g. ``env.abort_exception = MyExceptionClass``.

 .. _abort-on-prompts: